JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/chaos_detection.md

 Most of the time a positive maximum [`lyapunov`](@ref) exponent and a bounded system indicate chaos.

-However, the convergence of the Lyapunov exponent can be slow, or even misleading, as the types of chaotic behavior vary greatly with respect to their predictability.
+However, the convergence of the Lyapunov exponent can be slow, or even misleading, as the types of chaotic behavior vary with respect to their predictability.
 There are many alternatives, some more efficient and some more accurate in characterizing chaotic and regular motion.
 Some of these methods are included in **DynamicalSystems.jl**.

 !!! info "Performance depends on the solver"